 Abenberg was first mentioned as 'Abinberch' in 1071.
 The castle was built by the counts of Abenberg, whose influence extended far over the Radenz and the Rangau (Rangau is the region between greater Nuremberg and Frankenhöhe in Middle Franconia), in the High Middle Ages when St. Stilla dedicated her life to the sick and the poor.
 Count Friedrich II, who died around 1200, took part in the Third Crusade under Kaiser (Emperor) Frederick I Barbarossa (1122-1190) from 1189 to 1190.
 The male family line....
 [More about Abenberg]

-In 1806 the castle came into the possession of the Kingdom of Bavaria, which in turn sold the splendid building to a private investor.
+In 1806 the castle came into the possession of the Kingdom of Bavaria, which sold the splendid building to a private investor.
 In 1875 a Munich art dealer bought the castle, saved it from total destruction and began rebuilding.
-The following owner, the chamber singer Anton Schott, erected the Schottenturm again and began enthusiastically excavating his castle, but in a rather dilettantish fashion.
+The following owner, the chamber singer Anton Schott, reconstructed the "Schottenturm"and began enthusiastically excavating his castle, but in a rather dilettantish fashion.

-After decades of disrepair the castle was finally bought by the city of Abenberg in 1982 and in 1984 the District of Central Franconia.
-The House of Franconian History has been located here since 1998 and the Lace-Making Museum since 2001.
-During the renovation work from 1988 to 1992 archaeological investigations were carried out, leading to spectacular finds.
-The castle today accommodates a hotel as well as a restaurant.
+After decades of decay the castle was finally bought by the city of Abenberg in 1982 and in 1984 by the District of Central Franconia and they established the museums there.
+During the renovation work between 1988 and 1992 archaeological investigations were carried out, leading to spectacular finds.